uakfdotb/ghostpp/readme.txt

 GHost++ considers a user to be banned if it finds a ban for that user on ANY of the defined realms.
 This is because GHost++ doesn't wait for the user to spoof check before kicking them, instead it immediately kicks thems and assumes they came from the banned realm.

+Update:

+Since Version 13.1 GHost++ supports banning of users by IP address as well as by name.
+This feature is controlled by the bot_banmethod configuration value.
+If bot_banmethod = 1, GHost++ will automatically reject players using a banned name.
+If bot_banmethod = 2, GHost++ will automatically reject players using a banned IP address.
+If bot_banmethod = 3, GHost++ will automatically reject players using a banned name or IP address.
+If bot_banmethod is anything else GHost++ will print a message when a banned player joins but will not automatically reject them.

 =======================
 How Reserved Slots Work
 =======================

 Each game has a list of reserved players.
 The list always starts out empty when starting a new game.
+Note: You can configure GHost++ to automatically add the bot's battle.net friends and/or clan members to the reserved list when configuring your battle.net connections.
 You can use the !hold command to add players to the list.
 When a player joins the game the bot considers them to be a reserved player if any one of the following is true: